jithu-francis/Face-Emotion-Detection/README.md

 ## Model Architecture

 Our model is based on a Convolutional Neural Network (CNN) architecture, which is widely used for image classification tasks.
-The details of the architecture can be found in the `model.py` file.
+The details of the architecture can be found in the `Emotion_Detection_Model.ipynb` file.

 ## Dataset